julsraemy/prezi/md/loud-social-fabrics-iiif.md

 - Asking the IIIF community or other participants often goes hand in hand with using the IIIF Slack for help and discussion.
 - Consulting the IIIF website and referring to documentation, GitHub or specific tools are common practices.
 - Collaborating with experts within their organisation is often mentioned alongside seeking help from developers.
-- Reaching out to regional or local IIIF communities/events sometimes complements other practices.2
+- Reaching out to regional or local IIIF communities/events sometimes complements other practices.

 <!--